Mind-Body Connection: Breathing for Performance

 by Neil Rasmussen, BS, FRCms, LMT

-When it comes hiking or running at high elevations, breath and mindset will be two of your greatest tools.
-This includes training these skills beforehand, as well knowing how to use these in the moments of stress this challenge will certainly demand.
+When it comes to performance in sport, recreation and even life itself, breath and mindset will be two of your greatest tools.
+This includes training these skills regularly beforehand, as well in the moments of stress that these challenges certainly demand.
+In training mindfulness and breathing techniques we cultivate better likelihood of accessing a flow state, the optimal mindstate for great stress and challenge.*

 When it comes to breathing it is a lot more simple than it may seem.
 Check in with your breathing more often, and notice how your breathing correlates with your mind.
 When we get angst we naturally hold or lessen our breath.
 By utilizing our breath we can shift our mind quickly- if we find and practice a technique that works for us.